Using Amazon Aurora global databases - Amazon Aurora

 Region and version availability

-Feature availability and support varies across specific versions of each Aurora database engine, and across Amazon Web Services Regions.
+Feature availability and support vary across specific versions of each Aurora database engine, and across Amazon Web Services Regions.
 For more information on version and Region availability with Aurora and global databases, see Aurora global databases.

 Limitations of Amazon Aurora global databases